sakshamdumka/Dannys-Diner-/README.md

 FROM cte1
 GROUP BY customer_id
 ```

+## Conclusion
+By leveraging the insights gained from the data, Danny can deliver a more personalized experience.
+These queries will provide Danny with valuable insights into customer behavior, spending, and preferences, helping him evaluate the effectiveness of his loyalty program and consider potential expansions.

 ## Usage
 **1. Setup:** Ensure you have a PostgreSQL database setup.
 Import the provided datasets into your database using the ```Create_Insert_queries.sql```.
 <br>